All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pro-Angiogenic Concerns in Cancer

 The most significant theoretical concern with TB-500 involves its angiogenic properties.
 Tumors require new blood vessel formation to grow and spread.
-While there is no published evidence that TB-500 causes cancer or accelerates tumor growth, the peptide's ability to promote angiogenesis means that individuals with active malignancies or a history of cancer should avoid TB-500 unless explicitly cleared by an oncologist.
+While there's no published evidence that TB-500 causes cancer or accelerates tumor growth, the peptide's ability to promote angiogenesis means that individuals with active malignancies or a history of cancer should avoid TB-500 unless explicitly cleared by an oncologist.

 This concern is theoretical but reflects a standard precautionary principle applied to any pro-angiogenic compound.